MockingbirdME/game_md/core_rules/04 - actions.md

 * Add bonus and penalty dice to the die pool
 * Roll all dice in the die pool
 * For each penalty die, one at a time, remove the die with the highest score from the die pool
-* From the remaining dice select the 5 dice of your choice (generally those with the greatest results); the total of these selected dice is the skill check’s result
+* From the remaining dice select a number of dice of your choice (generally those with the greatest results) equal to the primary attribute score; the total of these selected dice is the skill check’s result
 * Compare the result to the action’s difficulty, for every 3 points by which the result exceeded the difficulty the action gains a success

 #### Roll-less skill checks (take standard/take time) *NOTE* these need better terms